ERCC1: Deficiency in cancer

-ERCC1 protein expression is reduced or absent in 84% to 100% of colorectal cancers, and lower expression of ERCC1 has been reported as being associated with unfavorable prognosis in patients undergoing treatment with oxaliplatin.
+ERCC1 protein expression is reduced or absent in 84–100% of colorectal cancers, and lower expression of ERCC1 has been reported as being associated with unfavorable prognosis in patients undergoing treatment with oxaliplatin.
 The promoter of ERCC1 is methylated in 38% of gliomas, resulting in reduced mRNA and protein expression.
 The promoter of ERCC1 was located in the DNA 5 kilobases upstream of the protein coding region.
 Frequencies of epigenetic reductions of nine other DNA repair genes have been evaluated in various cancers and range from 2% (OGG1 in papillary thyroid cancer) to 88% and 90% (MGMT in gastric and colon cancers, respectively).
-Thus, reduction of protein expression of ERCC1 in 84% to 100% of colon cancers indicates that reduced ERCC1 is one of the most frequent reductions of a DNA repair gene observed in a cancer.
+Thus, reduction of protein expression of ERCC1 in 84–100% of colon cancers indicates that reduced ERCC1 is one of the most frequent reductions of a DNA repair gene observed in a cancer.
 Deficiency in ERCC1 protein expression appears to be an early event in colon carcinogenesis, since ERCC1 was found to be deficient in 40% of the crypts within 10 cm on each side of colonic adenocarcinomas (within the early field defects from which the cancers likely arose).

 Cadmium (Cd) and its compounds are well-known human carcinogens.
 During Cd-induced malignant transformation, the promoter regions of ERCC1, as well as of hMSH2, XRCC1, and hOGG1, were heavily methylated and both the messenger RNA and proteins of these DNA repair genes were progressively reduced.
 DNA damage also increased with Cd-induced transformation.
 Reduction of protein expression of ERCC1 in progression to sporadic cancer is unlikely to be due to mutation.
 While germ line (familial) mutations in DNA repair genes cause a high risk of cancer (see inherited impairment in DNA repair increases cancer risk), somatic mutations in DNA repair genes, including ERCC1, only occur at low levels in sporadic (non-familial) cancers.